What is an LWRP?

 On Tuesday May 28th, 2019, a Kickoff Meeting with the Erie Canal LWRP Steering Committee, the Orleans County Department of Planning and Development, and LaBella Associates was held as the official start to the project.
 The draft meeting minutes can be found here.

-The Waterfront Revitalization Area (WRA) will be decided by a representative committee.
-The current working (unofficial and unadopted) WRA is depicted below.
+The Waterfront Revitalization Area (WRA) will be decided by the Erie Canal LWRP Steering Committee.
+The current working (unofficial and unadopted) WRA is depicted below (click image to view larger version).